A Framework for Palliative Care

 • The need for understanding and triggering a palliative approach to care

-by cklondon, almost 6 years ago
+by cklondon, over 6 years ago

 As a palliative nurse, I understood how to initiate access to palliative care, but if I had not done so this story would have been very different.
 This story is about my father.
 He had end-stage prostate cancer, and was seeing an oncologist, a radiation oncologist, and a cardiologist as he was also having issues with his heart. (damage from the chemo and ongoing afib) He also had a family doctor who he saw regularly.
 He eventually developed vascular issues in his foot, with some gangerene noted in one toe and increased pain in the foot.
 He then was referred...
 Continue reading